 How to supervise and lock down protection on an iPhone or iPad (Windows)

 This guide demonstrates how to supervise and lock down Safe Surfer protection on an iPhone or iPad with a Windows device.
-If you would like to do this with a Mac instead, you can find out how to do so by clicking this link.
+If you would like to do this with a Mac device instead, you can find out how to do so by clicking this link.

 This app tool is not supported by Apple.
 Before attempting to supervise an iPhone or iPad device, please perform a device backup before attempting to supervise it.
 Safe Surfer is not responsible for any data loss or damage regarding the device you attempt to supervise.
 You cannot supervise a device that is not owned by you (for example, if the device is owned by a work or school organisation).
-Please read through the instructions slowly, as there are multiple steps where you could get lost, or issues that could otherwise take place.
+Please read through the supervision instructions slowly, as there are multiple steps where you could get lost, or issues that could otherwise take place.
 If you get stuck at any point (for example, if the supervison tool displays a progress error without specific instructions), try closing the tool and repeating the steps.

 Before we get started, you'll need the following to proceed:

-A Windows laptop.
+A Windows laptop or desktop.

 A genuine Apple USB cable.
 This guide will not work if you use a cable that is not manufactured by Apple.
 You can verify that a cable is manufactured by Apple by checking for a serial number printed on the cable itself (which can be faint grey printing on one end of the cable).
 The printing should read, "Designed by Apple in California Assembled in [country] A1B2C3D4E5F6".